Havoc Demon Hunter DPS Rotation, Cooldowns, and Abilities — The War Within (11.1.0)

 Single-target AoE

-The most warping effect on the initial rotation are Chaotic Transformation Icon Chaotic Transformation which causes your Blade Dance Icon Blade Dance and Eye Beam Icon Eye Beam cooldowns to reset, meaning that you need to set up for the Metamorphosis Icon Metamorphosis cast before immediately entering into it.
+The most warping effect on the initial rotation are Chaotic Transformation Icon Chaotic Transformation, which causes your Blade Dance Icon Blade Dance and Eye Beam Icon Eye Beam cooldowns to reset.
+This means that you need to use these cooldowns first before entering into your first Metamorphosis Icon Metamorphosis.

 1.1.